kirscheeh/classificationBenchmark/protocol/protocol.md

 ## Tools
-The detailed commands for the classifcation and postprocessing of the outputs can be seen in [Snakefile](../Snakefile), the detailed commands for database construction are saved in [Snakefile_DB](../Snakefile_DB).
+The detailed commands for the classifcation and postprocessing of the outputs can be seen in [Snakefile](../Snakefile), the detailed commands for database construction are saved in [Snakefile_DB](../Snakefile_DB). <br>
+- first everything with their own databases --> default
+- then custom database based on refseq bacteria and fungi found in HERE_PATH
 ## Classification
 |     Tool     |   Version  |   Type  |         Approach        |Default Database| Reference                                 |
 |:------------:|:----------:|:-------:|:-----------------------:|:--------------:|:-----------------------------------------:|